aws-cloudformation/cloudformation-cli/README.rst

 AWS CloudFormation Resource Provider Development Kit
 ====================================================

-The CloudFormation Resource Provider Development Kit (RPDK) allows you to author your own resource providers that can be used by CloudFormation.
+The CloudFormation CLI (cfn-cli) allows you to author your own resource providers that can be used by CloudFormation.

 Development
 -----------